f you use Excel to model businesses, business processes, or

 Most models provide their users some freedom to influence their behavior, usually by supplying data.
 For example, your model might be designed to explore cash flow as a function of the timing of certain product introductions.
 The timing might be user-supplied data.

 Wherever possible, segregate user-supplied data.
 Put all the cells that users can modify on one worksheet.
-Give that worksheet a suggestive name, such as "Input."
-Position this sheet near the front of the workbook, where it's easy to find.
+Give that worksheet a suggestive name, such as “Input”.
+Position this sheet near the front of the workbook, where it’s easy to find.
 And make certain that there are no other parameters on that worksheet.
 This structure makes it easier for your users to find the cells and ranges that they have permission to change.
-At the same time, it protects the rest of your model from dangerous fiddling by naïve users.
+At the same time, it protects the rest of your model from dangerous fiddling by well-meaning but naïve users.

 If you do use color, select pastels.
-Darker colors, such as red, obscure the contents of the cell when you print the worksheet on a black-and-white printer.
+Darker colors, such as red, obscure the contents of the cell when you print the worksheet on black-and-white printers.
 This effect is especially problematic when you try to photocopy the printed pages.
-You can get around the problem by choosing white for the text color, but that's extra work (unless you define a style).
+You can get around the problem by choosing white for the text color, but that’s extra work (unless you define a style).

-It's also likely that your model contains some streams or cells that you consider to be "results" or "output."
-Wherever possible, segregate these ranges on a single worksheet with a suggestive name, such as "Output."
-This makes it easier for users to find the results.
-Position this sheet near the front of the workbook, where it's easy to find.
+It’s also likely that your model contains some streams or cells that you consider to be “results” or “output.”
+Wherever possible, segregate these ranges on a single worksheet with a suggestive name, such as “Output”.
+This helps users find the results.
+Position this sheet near the front of the workbook, where it’s easy to find.

 It's possible that your model logically produces results on several different worksheets in the workbook.
 If so, construct a separate summary worksheet (called "Output," for example) that simply links to the places where the results are originally produced, and presents them in a convenient, compact way.